lextoumbourou/notes/notes/pages/about.md

 I'm a [Kaggle journeyman](https://www.kaggle.com/lextoumbourou/competitions?sort=recently+launched&tab=completed), having achieved ten medals (9 silvers) in a row with no golds.
 However, I am a Kaggle Notebook Master.
 I'm on a Kaggle hiatus now, but I hope to get back on the wagon soon.

+I spent many years working on the Roblox game [Splash](https://www.roblox.com/games/4936591712/SPLASH-Skate-Music#!/game-instances), so you will find game design and Roblox content scattered throughout the blog, though I'm back to focusing on ML now, and not sure I'll go back to game development.

 I don't post on social media much, but I'm sometimes on:

 - [LinkedIn](https://www.linkedin.com/in/lextoumbourou/)